MichaPehlivan/Discord-Bot-Library/README.md

 # Discord-Bot-Library
 Java library that acts as an abstraction of [Discord4J](https://github.com/Discord4J/Discord4J), allowing for quick development of Discord bots

-The goal for this project was to greatly simplify the development process of basic and intermidiate level Discord bots using Discord4j, as this is currently a somewhat cumbersome process, requiring you to set up systems for commands, interactions, etc. yourself before you can actually start development.
+The goal for this project was to greatly simplify the development process of basic and intermidiate level Discord bots using Discord4J, as this is currently a somewhat cumbersome process, requiring you to set up systems for commands, interactions, etc. yourself before you can actually start development.
 This library takes care of most of that setup in the background, leaving you to do the actual development of the bot.
+Please refer to the [Discord4J docs](https://docs.discord4j.com/) if you if you need help with Discord4J.

 It should be sufficient for the most common usecases.
 For more advanced projects however, the main Discord4J api would be a better choice, as you are more directly communicating with Discord, and